“Her children rise up and call her blessed;

 - It’s wonderful to receive praise from your husband, because it shows you that he loves and cherishes you (Ephesians 5:28-29).
 It’s a sign of a healthy marriage.
 Be sure to express your appreciation for the compliments you receive!
 It shows that you are also giving respect to him.

 - Children learn to give praise by receiving it, just as they learn all good manners by watching you.
-Giving praise to them is also known as “edification,” a word that means to build up, brick by brick, by encouraging and kind words.
-“Every wise woman buildeth her house: but the foolish plucketh it down with her hands” (Proverbs 14:1, KJV).
+Giving praise to them is also known as edification, a word that means to build up, brick by brick, by encouraging and kind words.
+Be sure to praise and edify your children often!
+“The wise woman builds her house, but the foolish pulls it down with her hands” (Proverbs 14:1).

 - You can check your motives with this verse: “Yet at the same time many even among the leaders believed in him.
-But because of the Pharisees they would not confess their faith for fear they would be put out of the synagogue; for they loved praise from men more than praise from God” (John 12:42-43, NIV).
-When we lose sight of the One that we are to please, the One who sees us in the hidden places of our hearts, and rather we start to fear men, seeking their praise and acceptance — well, look out!
+But because of the Pharisees they would not confess their faith for fear they would be put out of the synagogue; for they loved praise from men more than praise from God” (John 12:42-43).
+When we lose sight of the One that we are to please—the One who sees us in the hidden places of our hearts—and rather we start to fear men, seeking their praise and acceptance—well, look out!

 In closing, if you’d like to read more of some of the passages I discovered (and enjoyed), here are some places to start:

-- A man who chose to steal the praise away from God (and what happened to him!)
+- A man who chose to steal the praise away from God (and what happened to him!)—Daniel 4

-- A woman who deserved a lot of praise and humbly directed it all to God
+- A woman who deserved a lot of praise and humbly directed it all to God—Luke 1:26-56